pocketpy/pocketpy/docs/features/long.md

 For arbitrary sized integers, we provide a builtin `long` type, just like python2's `long`.
 `long` is implemented via pure python in [_long.py](https://github.com/blueloveTH/pocketpy/blob/main/python/_long.py).

+!!!
+This feature is still under development.
+Some operations are missing, and some operations are not optimized.
+!!!

 ### Create a long object

 You can use `L` suffix to create a `long` literal from a decimal literal.